|

 BC Colin Baribeau KB from XE

-JF John Favreau MN from XE
+JF John Favreau MN/DG from XE

 CK Curtis Kirsch KB from XE